Generic root counts and flatness in tropical geometry: Applications to systems with linear dependencies

 In \cite[Definition 4.5 (2)]{KavehKhovanskii2012}, it is furthermore required that the solutions are non-degenerate in the sense that the generic fiber of the morphism $X\to{Y}$ is \'{e}tale.
 This will generally not be the case if the characteristic of the base field $K$ is positive.
 For example, the parametrized polynomial $f=a_{1}+a_{2}x^{p}$ over the ring $A=\mathbb{F}_{p}[a_{1},a_{2}]$ has generic root count $p$, but the number of generic solutions where the morphism is \'{e}tale is zero.
-If the characteristic of the base field $K$ is zero, then the proof of \cite[Proposition 5.7]{KavehKhovanskii2010} implies that $X_{U}\to{Y}$ is generically \'{e}tale for the maximal compatible subset $U$, from which we obtain
+If $K=\mathbb{C}$, then the proof of \cite[Proposition 5.7]{KavehKhovanskii2010} implies that $X\cap U\to{Y}$ is generically \'{e}tale for the rectifiable locus $U$, from which we obtain

-using \cref{cor:GRCMatroidalDegree} and our earlier observation on the open subset used in the definition of $[L_{1},...,L_{n}]$. \end{remark}
+using \cref{prop:horizontalDependenciesRootCount} and our earlier observation on the open subset used in the definition of $[L_{1},\dots ,L_{n}]$. \end{remark}

-We end this section with two examples from literature, in which we highlight two different ideas to simplify the tropical intersection product in \cref{prop:horizontalDependenciesRootCount}: \begin{enumerate} \item In \cref{ex:Kuramoto}, $\widehat X_\nlin$ is quasi-linear in the sense that it is the preimage of a linear space under a finite toric morphism. \item In \cref{exa:DuffingOscillators}, $\widehat X_\nlin$ is a tropical complete intersection and we showcase how one can simplify the resulting mixed volume. \end{enumerate}
+We end this section with two examples from the literature, in which we highlight two different ideas to simplify the tropical intersection product in \cref{prop:horizontalDependenciesRootCount}: \begin{enumerate} \item In \cref{ex:Kuramoto}, $\widehat X_\nlin$ is quasi-linear in the sense that it is the preimage of a linear space under a finite toric morphism. \item In \cref{exa:DuffingOscillators}, $\widehat X_\nlin$ is a tropical complete intersection and we showcase how one can simplify the resulting mixed volume. \end{enumerate}

-\begin{example}[Kuramoto model] Consider the following polynomials whose zero sets give the stationary equations of the Kuramoto model \cite[Equation F3]{Kuramoto2019}:
+\begin{example}[Kuramoto model] Consider the following polynomials from \cite[Equation F3]{Kuramoto2019}, which describe the stationary equations of the Kuramoto model for a simple graph $G$ with vertex set $[N]$ and edge set $E(G)$: